Jalapeno Hot Honey Recipe: Hot or Warm!

 How to Make Hot Honey

-Infused honey is made by adding a hint of flavor from various herbs, fruits or flowers.
-Normally, the flavor is determined by the flowers that bees visit.
-Each nectar source has a unique color and flavor when made into honey.
+Honey flavor is primarily determined by the flowers that bees visit.
+Each nectar source results in a unique honey color and flavor.

 However, we can add special flavors to this wonderful product made by bees.
-Additives such as vanilla beans or red pepper flakes impart added flavor but the process of infusion does as well.
+Simple additives such as vanilla beans or red pepper flakes impart added flavor -but the process of infusion takes things a step farther.

-Honey infusion is often done using herbs.
-First, fresh herbs are gathered and washed.
-After removing any dirt, old leaves etc, they are placed in a nylon bag that is put into a jar of honey.
+Honey infusion is most often done using herbs.
+Fresh herbs are cleaned and placed in a nylon bag and then inserted into a jar of honey.

 Now, the wait begins.
 The jar often sits in a sunny windowsill for quite a while.
 Over the next few weeks, the liquid takes on some of the herbal flavor.